udon2/udon2.github.io/advanced.markdown

 New in 0.1b3
 {: .label .label-green .mb-0 .ml-0 .mt-2}
 Convolution kernels now support new transformations including/excluding FEATS and FORM.
-These can be passed as keyword arguments (`includeFeats` is `False` by default and `includeForm` is `True`) the constructor.
+These can be passed as keyword arguments (`includeFeats` is `False` by default and `includeForm` is `True`) to the constructor.
 Additionally `mu` and `lambda` also are available as keyword arguments, both having the value of 1 by default.
 Note that `includeForm` will have no influence on `LCT` transformation.
 ```py
 from udon2.kernels import ConvPartialTreeKernel
 # ptk_lambda and ptk_mu are decay factors as defined by Moschitti (2006)